Our Adventure Guides put together a list of the most frequently asked questions visitors ask about the FREE Creole Nature Trail All-American Road.

 The core loop is 108 miles and can take the better part of a day (6-8 hours) to adequately enjoy all of the stops along the route.
 The entire trail is 180 miles with eastern & western extensions along the coast.
 If you only have half a day (4 hours), consider doing one side of the trail by going down to the Gulf of Mexico and head back up the way you came.
 For perspective, if you were to head directly from Creole Nature Trail Adventure Point to Holly Beach on the Gulf, it would take rough 45 minutes.

 - Where can we see alligators?

 Alligators can be seen sunning themselves in the spring and summer months along the Wetland Walkway, Pintail Wildlife Drive and swimming in the roadside canals.
-Learn more here.
+More alligator spotting tips here.